actix/actix-web/guide/src/qs_4.md

 ## Response with custom type

-To return custom type directly from handler function `FromResponse` trait should be implemented for this type.
+To return custom type directly from handler function type needs to implement `Responder` trait.
 Let's create response for custom type that serializes to `application/json` response:

 ```rust
 # extern crate actix;